6 Essential Tips For Non-Stick Cooking With Stainless Steel Pots And Pans

 Why does food stick?

 The main culprit is heat—either too much or too little.
 When oil is added to a hot stainless steel pan, it acts as a protective barrier between the food and the pan.
-Although your pan looks perfectly smooth, there are actually many microscopic hills and divots that the oil fills.
+Although the cooking surface of your pan looks perfectly smooth, there are actually many microscopic hills and divots that the oil fills.
 When food is added to the pan, a reaction occurs between the hot oil and the natural moisture in food.
 This reaction causes a steam-like effect, essentially lifting the food away from the pan, and preventing it from sticking.

-If your pan is too cold, you will not hear the sizzle—which is the reaction between the heat and the moisture.
+If your pan is too cold when you add food to it, you will not hear that sizzle.
 No sizzle means the food has not lifted away from the pan and will stick.
-If your heat is too high, food has a tendency to burn, and burnt food will stick to the pan.
+If your heat is too high, food has a tendency to burn, and burnt food will also stick to the pan.
 This burnt flavour will also transmit to the rest of your food.

-The reality is, stainless steel is not a great heat conductor.
-Therefore, a pan needs to be properly prepared in order to get the best results.
+The reality is that stainless steel is not a great heat conductor.
+Therefore, a stainless steel pan needs to be properly prepared in order to get the best results.

 Heat your stainless steel pan well

-Place an empty pan on a burner over medium heat.
+Place your empty pan on a burner over medium heat.
 Let the pan heat up for 2 to 3 minutes at this temperature.
 It’s up to you if you want to add the oil while the pan is warming up, or add the oil once the pan is hot.
 I prefer to get my pan good and hot first, and then I add the oil.
-Sometimes, when adding cold oil to a cold pan, the oil heats up faster than the pan—this gives the illusion of a hot pan, but really all the heat is in the oil.
+(Sometimes, when adding cold oil to a cold pan, the oil heats up faster than the pan—this gives the illusion of a hot pan, but really all the heat is in the oil.)

 Do the “tss” test

 To test if your pan is ready, drop a very small morsel of food or a single drop of water into the pan.
 If you hear the “tss” sound, your pan is ready.
-It is always a good idea to start your pan at medium heat, and make adjustments from there.
+It’s always a good idea to start your pan at medium heat, and make adjustments from there.

 Dry food is best